hiphops-io/hiphops-io.github.io/docs/integrations/hiphops-releasemanager.md

 To use this task, you must provide at least one of the `create_files` and `copy_files` inputs.
 Both inputs lead to files being included in the material.
 `create_files`: this input is an object where the keys are strings representing the name of the file to include in the material's .zip file, and the values represent the contents of that file.
 Those values can either be strings, or they can be JSON objects (such as an event payload), which will be converted to strings when saving as files.
 `copy_files`: this input is either a single string, or an array of strings.
 Either way, they must be the full path to a file stored with Hiphops, typically coming from the output of another task.
-For example, the `log_file_location` output of the `github.fetch_workflow_run_logs` can be used as one of these values, resulting in the workflow run logs fetched by that task being added to the material .zip file.
+For example, the `log_file_location` output of the [`github.fetch_workflow_run_logs`](integrations/github.md#task-fetch_workflow_run_logs) task can be used as one of these values, resulting in the workflow run logs fetched by that task being added to the material .zip file.

 ```yaml
 tasks: